UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `holdLayerMax/holdKeymapLayerMax` will timeout after <timeout> ms if no action is performed in that time.
 - `ifPrimary/ifSecondary [ simpleStrategy | advancedStrategy | ignoreTriggersFromSameHalf | acceptTriggersFromSameHalf ]...
 COMMAND` will wait until the firmware can distinguish whether primary or secondary action should be activated and then either execute `COMMAND` or skip it.

-### Layer/Keymap loading manipulation / shared layers:
+### Layer/Keymap loading manipulation / shared layers

 Following commands allow altering current keymap in RAM.
 Typically, you can use this to share layers among keymaps, or modify/construct your layers/keymaps on the fly out of pre-fabricated pieces (e.g., changing ijkl to arrows by a shortcut).